Indications for NUCYNTA:

 Use only if alternative treatment options (eg, non-opioid analgesics, opioid combination products) are ineffective, not tolerated, or otherwise inadequate to provide sufficient analgesia.

 Use lowest effective dose for shortest duration. ≥18yrs: initially 50–100mg every 4–6 hrs as needed.
 First day of dosing: may give second dose one hour after first dose if pain relief is inadequate; subsequent doses should be given every 4–6 hrs.
 Max 700mg/day on the first day, 600mg/day on subsequent days.
 Moderate hepatic impairment: initially 50mg every 8 hours; max 3 doses/24 hours.
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not established.